danskernesdigitalebibliotek/dpl-react/README.md

 <div data-ddb-app='add-to-checklist'></div>
 ```

-The name of the data attribute should be `data-ddb-app` and the value should be the name of the application.
-The appName you have assigned it in the applications `.mount.js` file.
+The name of the data attribute should be `data-ddb-app` and the value should be the name of the application - the value
+of the `appName` parameter assigned in the application `.mount.js` file.

-### Access data attributes
+### Data attributes and props

 As stated above, every application needs the corresponding `data-ddb-app` attribute to even be mounted and shown on the page.
 Additional data attributes can be passed if necessary.
 Examples would be contextual ids etc.
-Normally these would be passed in by the server ex.
-Drupal, Wordpress etc.
+Normally these would be passed in by the serverside platform e.g. Drupal, Wordpress etc.

 ```html
 <div data-ddb-app='add-to-checklist' data-id="870970-basis:54172613" data-error-text="A mistake was made"></div>